ARPIT422/Codsoft-Python-Internship-/Python Programming Internship/README.md

 ## 1. [To-do List](https://github.com/ARPIT422/CODSOFT/blob/main/Python%20Programming%20Internship/To-do%20List.py)
 ### Creating a to-do list in Python can be achieved using various approaches, but here's a brief description of a simple console-based to-do list application:

+## 2 Calculator
+Creating a simple calculator in Python using the Tkinter library involves building a graphical user interface (GUI) for the calculator and implementing the functionality for basic arithmetic operations.

 #### 1.Design the Data Structure: Decide on the data structure you want to use to store the to-do list items.
 One common choice is a list or array, where each element represents a single to-do item.
 #### 2.Create Functions: Define functions to handle different actions that a user can perform with the to-do list, such as adding an item, removing an item, displaying the list, etc.
 #### 4.User Interface: Create a simple text-based interface to interact with the to-do list.
 You can use loops and input prompts to receive user commands and display the to-do list accordingly.